-- In Old Testament times, God commanded the Israelites to not practice divination or sooth-saying. - God did permit his people to seek information from him using the Urim and Thummim, which were stones that he had designated to be used by the high priest for that purpose.
+- In Old Testament times, God commanded the Israelites to not practice divination or soothsaying. - God did permit his people to seek information from him using the Urim and Thummim, which were stones that he had designated to be used by the high priest for that purpose.
 But he did not allow his people to seek information through the help of evil spirits. - Pagan diviners used different methods of trying to find out information from the spirit world.
 Sometimes they would examine the inside parts of a dead animal or throw animal bones on the ground, looking for patterns that they would interpret as messages from their false gods. - In the New Testament, Jesus and the apostles also rejected divination, sorcery, witchcraft, and magic.
 All these practices involve using the power of evil spirits and are condemned by God.

-(See also: apostle, apostleship, false god, foreign god, god, goddess, magic, magician, sorcery, sorcerer, witchcraft)
+(See also: apostle, false god, magic, sorcery)